alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 [^techn]:
-    Technically we might say that the unsafe block inside of `deref` is violating the ASC, but since it is `deref` which sets up the state of the program when the unsafe block runs, it's convenient to "hold `deref` accountable".
+    Technically we might say that the unsafe block inside of `deref` is violating the ASC, but since it is `deref` that sets up the state of the program when the unsafe block runs, it's convenient to "hold `deref` accountable".